pollen-robotics/reachy-2021-docs/content/SDK/application/hello-world/index.md

 You can see in the *init* that the nine behaviors presented before are imported and defined as sub behaviors.

-What the idle behavior is actually doing is defined in the ****run**** method: when doing idle, Reachy will alternate between the asleep behavior and one of the other eight behavior, picked randomly.
+What the idle behavior is actually doing is defined in the **run** method: when doing idle, Reachy will alternate between the asleep behavior and one of the other eight behavior, picked randomly.

-If you want to remove a behavior from idle, just comment it in the definition of **************self.behaviors**************.
+If you want to remove a behavior from idle, just comment it in the definition of **self.behaviors**.

 ### Implement your own behavior

 It is also possible for you to implement your own behavior and to add it to the idle behavior.

-What you need to know is that your class defining your new behavior should inherit from the [Behavior class](https://github.com/pollen-robotics/hello-world/blob/main/hello_world/behaviors/__init__.py), define an \_\_init\_\_, a run and a terdown method.
-More info on the README of the [hello-world repository](https://github.com/pollen-robotics/hello-world#add-new-behaviors).
+What you need to know is that your class defining your new behavior should inherit from the <a href="https://github.com/pollen-robotics/hello-world/tree/main/hello_world/behaviors/__init__.py" target="_blank">Behavior class</a>, define an \_\_init\_\_, a run and a terdown method.
+More info on the README of the <a href="https://github.com/pollen-robotics/hello-world#add-new-behaviors" target="_blank">hello-world repository</a>.

-Each existing behavior have been implemented only using [Reachy’s Python SDK](https://docs.pollen-robotics.com/sdk/getting-started/introduction/), whether it was by using [goto](https://docs.pollen-robotics.com/sdk/first-moves/arm/#goto-function) or [look_at](https://docs.pollen-robotics.com/sdk/first-moves/head/#orbita-look_at-method), or by [recording and replaying movements](https://docs.pollen-robotics.com/sdk/first-moves/record/).
+Each existing behavior have been implemented only using [Reachy’s Python SDK]({{< ref "sdk/getting-started/introduction" >}}), whether it was by using [goto]({{< ref "sdk/first-moves/arm#goto-function" >}}) or [look_at]({{< ref "sdk/first-moves/head#orbita-look_at-method" >}}), or by [recording and replaying movements]({{< ref "sdk/first-moves/record" >}}).
 Take a look at how the behaviors have been implemented to get some inspiration.

 ## Other
 ### Run the application on any computer
-Since all the application has been developed using *[reachy-sdk](https://docs.pollen-robotics.com/sdk/getting-started/introduction/)*, it is not mandatory to run the application directly on Reachy’s computer.
-As long as reachy-sdk is installed on your machine, you can run the application locally on your computer by changing [Reachy_IP variable](https://github.com/pollen-robotics/hello-world/blob/dc13915fddf366077797f42cad8d97119697706c/hello_world/hello.py#L18) in the hello file.
+Since all the application has been developed using *[reachy-sdk]({{< ref "sdk/getting-started/introduction" >}})*, it is not mandatory to run the application directly on Reachy’s computer.
+As long as reachy-sdk is installed on your machine, you can run the application locally on your computer by changing <a href="https://github.com/pollen-robotics/hello-world/blob/dc13915fddf366077797f42cad8d97119697706c/hello_world/hello.py#L18" target="_blank">Reachy_IP variable</a> in the hello file.

 ### Sound

 As you will notice, when playing the behaviors, some of them also play sounds simultaneously!
 This is the case of asleep, sneeze and whistle.
-Feel free to add sounds to your behaviors or the existing ones using the [playsound tool](https://github.com/pollen-robotics/hello-world/blob/main/hello_world/behaviors/player.py) in the project.
+Feel free to add sounds to your behaviors or the existing ones using the <a href="https://github.com/pollen-robotics/hello-world/tree/main/hello_world/behaviors/player.py" target="_blank">playsound tool</a> in the project.